fussdeek-del/ai-audio-feed-extension/README.md

 - Reads X posts aloud using ElevenLabs TTS
 - Works with any ElevenLabs voice
-- Free to use — you only pay ElevenLabs if you exceed their free tier
+- Free to use, you only pay ElevenLabs if you exceed their free tier
 - Lightweight, no backend

 ---